The General Registry Office as a title can cause some

 of Births Deaths and Marriages.

-Office to administer the Registration of Deeds Act
+as a Records Office to administer the Registration

-in South Australia.
-This mainly allowed for the administration
+of Deeds Act in South Australia.
+This mainly allowed

 The GRO holds deeds and records to land transactions prior